What do You Know About Identity Theft and Identity Theft Protection?

-As an employer, you might have to deal with an imposter gaining employment at your company using someone else’s name.
+As an employer, you might have to deal with an impostor gaining employment at your company using someone else’s name.
 This can lead to issues with the Social Security Administration (SSA) and the Internal Revenue Service (IRS).
 Some other types of identity theft and fraud that could affect your business include commercial loan fraud, investors’ fraud, insurance fraud, workers’ compensation fraud, and money laundering.

 How Identity Thieves Gather Information